Search

 • Acid Free

-• Fair Trade product
+• Handmade in India / Fair Trade product

 All Lamali journals and papers are handmade in Rajasthan, India, or in Nepal by local artisans, using traditional techniques passed down from generation to generation.
 Lamali’s distinctive papers are made from natural fibres such as lokta, linen, hemp, cotton, or wool, depending on the collection and the local tradition.
 Many of them are dyed with natural pigments, while the prints are created using traditional methods that are still kept alive in the villages of the region.